-- · Five or six CFL Board Designees, then three must be independent; - · four CFL Board Designees, then two must be independent; - three CFL Board Designees, then one must be independent; and - fewer than three CFL Board Designees, then CFL will not be required to designate any independent directors.
+- Five or six CFL Board Designees, then three must be independent; - four CFL Board Designees, then two must be independent; - three CFL Board Designees, then one must be independent; and - fewer than three CFL Board Designees, then CFL will not be required to designate any independent directors.

 At least one CFL Board Designee will serve on each committee of the Board.
-Consistent with the Stockholders' Agreement and as described in Item 5.02 below, at the closing of the Share Issuance, the Board appointed Jim Kirsch and Jingbo Song as co-Chairmen of the Board.
+Consistent with the Stockholders' Agreement, at the closing of the Share Issuance, the Board appointed Jim Kirsch and Jingbo Song as co-Chairmen of the Board.
 If Mr. Kirsch is no longer serving on the Board, then there will be no co-Chairmanship, and Mr. Song or another CFL Board Designee will be the sole Chairman of the Board.
 Board Chairmanship will be designated by CFL for so long as CFL has board designation rights under the Stockholders' Agreement.